Q: What problem does Making Life Disciples (MLD) help solve?

 Yes, we have ongoing technical support.
 In fact, Dr. Greg Austen, Care Net’s Executive Director of Church Outreach & Engagement and Gary Springer, Care Net's Director of Church Outreach & Engagement (West Coast), are seasoned pastors and are accessible and dedicated to serving all those who are implementing Making Life Disciples.
-You can reach him at email@example.com or Gary at firstname.lastname@example.org
+You can reach Greg at email@example.com or Gary at firstname.lastname@example.org

 Q: Why doesn’t MLD have more discipleship content in it for men and women facing an unplanned pregnancy?

 Most churches have established systems or a process of discipleship in place (i.e. resources from the Navigators, something like Saddleback’s baseball diamond, Celebrate Recovery, Dave Ramsey’s Financial Peace University, parenting or marriage courses, etc.) but they don’t have an on-ramp to that discipleship for someone in an unplanned pregnancy.
 MLD gives them that on-ramp.

 Q: What is the difference between Embrace Grace and Making Life Disciples?

 Q: How does MLD fit into Stephen Ministries?

 MLD fits perfectly with the vision or under the umbrella of Stephen Ministries.
 We suggest some or all Stephen ministers watch the MLD sessions.
 That way they (or select, designated individuals) can add it to their ministry focus and skill-set.